Transcaucasian Socialist Federative Soviet Republic: History

-Autonomous republics within TSFSR
+Autonomous republics within the TSFSR

 After the Red Army invasion of Georgia, Abkhazia (an autonomous province within the Democratic Republic of Georgia) was declared a Soviet Republic.
 In March 1922, the Abkhaz Revolutionary committee renamed the region the SSR of Abkhazia.
 Despite the declaration of this new Soviet Republic, its relations with Georgia and Russia had yet to be formally settled.
 On December 16, 1921, Abkhazia signed a treaty of alliance with the Georgian SSR codifying its status as a treaty republic (Russian: договорная республика).
 This agreement allowed the formation of an Abkhazia military while also establishing a political and financial union between the two Soviet republics.
 Thus, through Georgia, Abkhazia joined the TSFSR and was initially on an equal footing with the other republics of the federation.
 On February 19, 1931, Abkhazia's republican status was downgraded to that of an Autonomous Soviet Socialist Republic within the Georgian SSR.

 The Adjar ASSR was established on July 16, 1921, within the Georgian SSR as a consequence of the Treaty of Kars.
 The treaty marking the end of the Caucasus Campaign in World War I provided for the division of the former Batum Oblast of the Kutais Governorate of the Russian Empire between Georgia and Turkey.
 According to the agreement the northern half with significant Georgian Muslim population would become part of the Soviet Georgia but granted autonomy.

 Another autonomous republic was established in July 1920 in Nakhchivan, an area bordering Armenia, Turkey and Iran, which was claimed by Armenians and Azerbaijanis.
 After the occupation of the region by the Red Army, the Nakhchivan Autonomous Soviet Socialist Republic was declared with "close ties" to the Azerbaijani SSR.
 The Treaty of Moscow and the Treaty of Kars established the Nakhchivan region as an autonomous republic under the protection of the Soviet Republic of Azerbaijan.